davidwolfpaw/macbook-setup/README.md

 ## System Settings

 These are things that are a bit specific to my setup, but I find that they end up making my general computing experience that much nicer.

+### Mackup
+Some of the below and some of the setup from above can be done with [Mackup](https://github.com/lra/mackup/), which can help keep application settings synced.
+Since I've already installed it before, I can run `mackup restore` to have a lot of my settings synced.

+### General Settings

 - Turn off all stupid notifications and badges/banners/butchers of concentration
 - Set Chrome as the default browser